Skip to main content

 In Texas, you generally have two years from the date of your injury to file a personal injury lawsuit.
 Don’t wait.
 Contact us today to protect your rights.

-Distracted Driving Accidents in West Texas
+Distracted Driving Cases in West Texas

-High-risk accident areas in West Texas include I-20 between Midland and Odessa (one of the most dangerous stretches of highway in Texas due to oil field truck traffic), SH-191 between Midland and Odessa, US-285 in the Permian Basin (known as the "Death Highway" for its high fatality rate), I-10 through far West Texas (long distances, high speeds, limited emergency services), SH-302 near Kermit and Wink (heavy oil field traffic).
-If you have been injured in a distracted driving accident near any of these locations, our attorneys can help.
+High-risk areas in West Texas include I-20 between Midland and Odessa (one of the most dangerous stretches of highway in Texas due to oil field truck traffic), SH-191 between Midland and Odessa, US-285 in the Permian Basin (known as the "Death Highway" for its high fatality rate), I-10 through far West Texas (long distances, high speeds, limited emergency services), SH-302 near Kermit and Wink (heavy oil field traffic).
+If you have been injured near any of these locations, our attorneys can help.

 • The Permian Basin is the most productive oil-producing region in the United States, and oil field truck traffic has made West Texas highways among the most dangerous in the country